nexusformat/definitions/manual/source/installation.rst

 For more information see the
 README in the toplevel of the source distribution.
-In case you need help, feel free to contact the developers using the :ref:`nexus-developers mailing list <http://lists.nexusformat.org/mailman/listinfo/nexus-developers>`.
+In case you need help, feel free to contact the
+NeXus developers mailing list: http://lists.nexusformat.org/mailman/listinfo/nexus-developers

 Download the appropriate gzipped tar file, unpack it, and run the standard configure procedure from the resulting nexus directory.
 For example, for version 4.2.1;